PhilemonPhilippin/PhilemonPhilippin/README.md

 Hello there 😄 My name is **Philémon**.

 In 2021, I have decided to redirect my career towards software development to follow my passion.

-I have completed a 5-month **professional training** in .NET development, where I have acquired skills in back-end development.
-After this training, I had the opportunity to work for 6 months **on a real project** as a .NET Developer in a consulting firm.
-After this first experience, I was able to complete a **second professional training**, this time more focused on front-end development.

 My career goals are rooted in a passion for continuous learning.

 The **languages and tools** I use the most are :

 ![.NET](./dotnet.png ".NET") &nbsp; &nbsp;